Book – Start Where You Are (Summary)

 - Try to be aware when you feel anger, drop the object that rose anger or any negative feeling.
 Be grateful for an opportunity to deal with this feeling and let it pass for good so it no longer affects you.

 9) Be Grateful to Everyone –

-- Be grateful to everyone is about making peace with the aspects of ourselves that we have rejected.
+- Being grateful to everyone is about making peace with the aspects of ourselves we have rejected.
 By doing that, we also make peace with the people we dislike.
 More to the point, being around people we dislike is often a catalyst for making friends with ourselves.
 Thus, “Be grateful to everyone.”

 10) Overcoming Resistance –